-- 7. The Cycle 7 grant allocation shall take place in 2019-2020 for planning in all areas that are in the UGB and Urban Reserves.
-The Metro Council shall determine in January 2019 how to best target program investments, but no less than twenty five percent (25%) of funding shall be earmarked for concept planning and comprehensive planning for urban reserves and new urban areas. - 8.
-The Cycle 8 grant allocation shall take place in 2020-2021 for planning in all areas that are in the UGB and Urban Reserves.
-The Metro Council shall determine in January 2020 how to best target program investments, but no less than twenty five percent (25%) of funding shall be earmarked for concept planning and comprehensive planning for urban reserves and new urban areas. - 9.
+- 7. The Cycle 7 grant allocation shall take place in 2019-2020 for planning in all areas that are in the UGB and Urban Reserves. -The Metro This Council shall determine in January 2019 how to best target program investments, but no less than grant allocation shall earmark seventy percent to seventy five percent (70% to 75%) of projected revenue for planning within the existing UGB, and earmark twenty five percent to thirty percent (25% to 30%) of projected revenue funding shall be earmarked for concept planning and comprehensive planning for urban reserves and new urban areas, and require that if the amount of qualified Grant Requests for such projects does not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas. - 8.
+The Cycle 8 grant allocation shall take place in 2020-2021 for planning in all areas that are in the UGB and Urban Reserves. -The Metro Council shall determine in January 2020 how to best target program investments, but no less than twenty five percent (25%) of funding shall be earmarked for concept planning and comprehensive planning for urban reserves and new urban areas.
+This grant allocation shall earmark seventy percent to seventy five percent (70% to 75%) of projected revenue for planning within the existing UGB, and earmark twenty five percent to thirty percent (25% to 30%) of projected revenue for concept planning and comprehensive planning for urban reserves and new urban areas, and require that if the amount of qualified Grant Requests for such projects does not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas. - 9.
 These cycles may be delayed or amounts reduced if the actual CET receipts remitted by the local governments are not as high as projected, or if CET revenue projections are modified due to market conditions, or if required by Metro's spending cap limitations. - 10.
 Metro may conduct additional allocation cycles if the Metro Chief Operating Officer finds that CET receipts are projected to exceed the grant amounts awarded in Cycles 5, 6, 7 and 8.